 Prosecution & Penalties for Violent Crimes

-Penalties for violent crimes vary from crime to crime, with first degree
+While penalties for violent crimes will vary from crime to crime, first

-murder being the only crime eligible for the death penalty.
-Other crimes
+degree murder is the only conviction eligible for the death penalty.
+The

-committed or that the level of penalties being pursued is too great for
+defendant or that the penalties being pursued are unusual and excessive.

 Strong Legal Defense for Your Violent Crime Charge